For media enquiries please contact us on: 0401 117 599

 The new pipe allows the bores to pump additional water to the storage tank.

 Power and Water Corporation employee Hayden Kennaway has followed in his grandfather’s footsteps to become an electrician.

 With the dry season only a couple of weeks away in the Top End customers may occasionally experience discoloured water.

 The corporation was named Host Employer of the Year and finalist Hayden Kennaway was runner-up Apprentice of the Year.

-Power and Water is partnering with community organisations as part of its ongoing sponsorship program.
+Power and Water is partnering with Tennis NT as part of the ongoing Power and Water Regional Development Program.